jguze/typescript-project-template/README.md

 - prettier
 - esbuild

-This project does use `esbuild`, which might not be your preference.
-You can rip it out, and use `tsc` as normal if necessary.
-However, the performance gains when you start writing a lot of typescript may be worth it.
+This project is configured to use either `esbuild` or `tsc`.
+The preference is yours.
+In the current form, they both output CommonJS and ESM outputs.
+However, it can be modified to output however you'd like, such as for a browser.

 ## Linting